Mukeshliku/Air-Quality-Check/README.md

 # Air-Quality

-Air-Quality is a web application that allows users to input coordinates and fetch air pollution details such as the concentration of pollutants in the air and the status of air quality based on the pollution level.
-The application provides a user-friendly interface and also supports retrieving data based on the user's current location if location services are enabled.
+Air-Quality is a web application that enables users to input coordinates and access detailed air pollution information, including pollutant concentrations and air quality status.
+It offers a user-friendly interface and supports data retrieval based on the user's current location when location services are enabled.

 ## Features

-- Input latitude and longitude coordinates to fetch air pollution details.
+- Enter latitude and longitude coordinates to obtain air pollution details.
-- Retrieve air pollution data including the concentration of pollutants in the air.
+- Access air pollution data, including pollutant concentration levels.
-- Display the air quality status based on the pollution level.
+- Show air quality status based on pollution levels.
-- Support for automatic retrieval of data based on the user's current location.
+- Automatically retrieve data using the user's current location.
-- Interactive modal popup to display the fetched air quality information.
+- Use an interactive modal popup to present air quality information.
-- Responsive design for a seamless user experience across different devices.
+- Enjoy a responsive design for a seamless experience on any device.

 ## Technologies Used